scandum/fluxsort/README.md

 ------------------------
 Fluxsort uses a branchless comparison optimization similar to the method described in "BlockQuicksort: How Branch Mispredictions don't affect Quicksort" by Stefan Edelkamp and Armin Weiss.

-Median selection uses a novel branchless comparison optimization that selects the pseudomedian of 9 using between 8 and 12 comparisons, and the pseudomedian of 15 using between 14 and 25 comparisons.
+Median selection uses a novel branchless comparison technique that selects the pseudomedian of 9 using between 8 and 12 comparisons, and the pseudomedian of 27 using between 32 and 48 comparisons.

 These optimizations do not work as well when the comparisons themselves are branched and the biggest performance increase is on 32 and 64 bit integers.